This post may contain affiliate links. Please see my disclosure policy for details.

 So, in this honest Riad Fes Relais & Chateaux review, I am going to go through all my experiences and let you know the verdict at the end.
 Is this worth the price tag?
 Well, let’s see…

 How to reach Riad Fes Relais & Chateaux in Morocco

 Riad Fes Relais & Chateaux has its own recently renewed Aeroport Fes Saiss which receives international flights daily.

 I always use Skyscanner to compare flight prices and I managed to get a pretty reasonable flight price from London Gatwick to Fes with Air Arabia Maroc.

 To my delight, it was pretty much empty (not sure if that’s good or bad on reflection) and I had a whole row to myself.
 Security and immigration were pretty slow going when I touched down in Fes and when I left, so don’t plan too much directly after your flight and arrive in plenty of time!

 You can organise an airport pick up with Riad Fes for around 300 MAD (£25) or organise a taxi pick up yourself from the airport.
 Prices are usually around 150 MAD for a taxi to reach the airport to Fes medina.

-Although taxis cannot enter the old city Medina, the drop off point is within 5 minutes walk to Riad Fes Relais & Chateaux.
+Although taxis cannot enter the old city Medina, the drop-off point is within a 5-minute walk to Riad Fes Relais & Chateaux.